brandonjaipersaud/CSC427-LD_PRELOAD-Rootkit/README.md

+## LD_PRELOAD Rootkit

-LD_PRELOAD Rootkit similar to what was shown in the demo
+This rootkit is similar to what was shown in the demo.

 Follow the instructions in the attached .pdf to complete the tutorial!